isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 1. [Accept the deal](deal-id-inbox-accept.md).

-1. After you save the deal, select the ads that will be used for the deal and create a default placement, as prompted.
+1. After you save the deal, select the ads that will be used for the deal and create a programmatic guaranteed (PG) default placement, as prompted.

-   Creating a default placement for the deal is mandatory to deliver 100% of your buy.
+   Creating a default PG placement for the deal is mandatory to deliver 100% of your buy.
 This type of placement has no targeting so DSP can return a bid to every bid request from the publisher.

    * If you're accepting a single deal, you're automatically redirected to the PG default placement creation workflow.